 UNIF is an LA-based online family-owned fashion brand founded in 2010.
-But, how exactly does UNIF impact the planet, people, and animals?
+But how exactly does UNIF impact the planet, people, and animals?
 How ethical is UNIF?
-Let’s take a look.
-This article is based on the UNIF rating published in April 2020.
+Let’s take a look at the brand’s “Not Good Enough” rating.
+This article is based on the UNIF rating published in April 2023, and may not reflect claims the brand has made since then.
+Our ratings analysts are constantly rerating the thousands of brands you can check on our directory.

 So, how exactly does UNIF impact the planet, people, and animals?
 How ethical is UNIF?